William Damsell

 Sir William Damsell (c.
 1520 – 16 June 1582), sometimes spelt Damosel, was Receiver-General of the Court of Wards and Liveries and a Member of Parliament.

 Of a gentle but obscure family in Devon, Damsell gained some education at the University of Oxford, but there is no record of his taking a degree.
 He was good at languages, serving as King's factor in the Seventeen Provinces of the Netherlands from 1546 to 1552, and was a member of the Mercers' Company of the City of London.

 Damsell joined the House of Commons of England as a member for Wilton in 1553, and in 1555 returned to represent Arundel.
 In 1563, he was elected from Hastings, to a parliament which was not dissolved until 1567.

 In June 1553, Damsell signed Edward VI's "devise for the succession".
-Despite this, he was knighted by Queen Mary on 2 October 1553, following her coronation, and was later appointed Receiver-General of the Court of Wards and Liveries.
+Despite this, he was knighted by Queen Mary I on 2 October 1553, following her coronation, and was later appointed Receiver-General of the Court of Wards and Liveries.